manuelvarzen/danielmarcelino.github.io/_posts/2015-12-06-venezuelan-parliamentary-elections.md

 In fact, it might be really difficult to set forth a range of winning seats as the government recently enacted some redistricting seats in order to weaken an eventual absolute majority by the opposition.
 Somehow, the polls show this will be a significant symbolic defeat for the government that shows it lost despite all the advantages in state power and control over the media.

+## UPDATE (Error)
+ I was informed by André Salvati that the code block below was producing an error message of unknown column; the missing part has been included.
+Thanks for letting me know.
+The whole code can be found in this [gist](https://gist.github.com/danielmarcelino/904c804b2681ac8a9d08)

 {% highlight r %}